Pvisilias/promptdc/CONTRIBUTING.md

 ## Before You Start
 - Check open issues or open a new issue to discuss the change.
-- Keep contributions aligned with PromptDC’s core positioning: a **coding-first prompt rewriter**.
+- Keep contributions aligned with PromptDC’s core positioning: a **two-mode AI prompt & writing assistant** (Writing mode + Coding mode) that works in every text box.

 ## What We Accept
 - Bug fixes